The Anatomy of The Shoulder

 Total Shoulder Replacement Surgery

-Experience is important, schedule an appointment today with one of the busiest shoulder specialists in Florida!
+Don’t wait out your pain and find the relief you deserve with a highly experienced orthopedic surgeon and sports medicine specialist, Dr. Steven Goldberg.
+Experience is important, so schedule an appointment today with one of the busiest shoulder specialists in Southwest Florida!

 When can I drive after a Total Shoulder replacement?